 Covers emergency room visits.

-You’ll have access to emergency medical treatment as well as hospitalization in most cases.
-In addition, prescription drugs are covered and mental health services may be included if they’re part of your policy’s list of benefits.
+You’ll have access to emergency medical treatment and, in most cases, hospitalization.
+In addition, prescription drugs are covered, and mental health services may be included if they’re part of your policy’s list of benefits.

-Dental care is sometimes included in a comprehensive plan as well as vision care (e.g., eyeglasses).
-These coverages may be limited to emergency situation and incidents only.
+Dental care is sometimes included in a comprehensive plan, as is vision care (e.g., eyeglasses).
+These coverages may be limited to emergency situations and incidents only.

 Basic health insurance plans are the least expensive option, but they usually cover only the most common medical problems.
 They’re a good choice if you want to save money on your monthly premium and don’t have any major health issues.